Roland Springs Ranch Locality 1, an earliest Pleistocene fauna

 Laboratory.
 The on-site lab involves all crew

-from the water washing of excavated sediments.
+from the water screening of excavated sediments.
 All recovered

-objects and documentation will be transported to the Landmark's
+objects and documentation are transported to the Landmark's

 Quaternary Research Center (QRC) for additional processing